-- B. Consistency with Chapter 163, Florida Statutes. - 1.
-Section 163.3177(6)(a)8 provides, "Future land use map amendments shall be based upon the following analyses: - a.
+B. Consistency with Chapter 163, Florida Statutes.

+- 1. Section 163.3177(6)(a)8 provides, "Future land use map amendments shall be based upon the following analyses: - a.
 An analysis of the availability of facilities and services. - b.
 An analysis of the suitability of the plan amendment for its proposed use considering the character of the undeveloped land, soils, topography, natural resources, and historic resources on site. - c.
 An analysis of the minimum amount of land needed to achieve the goals and requirements of this section."

 Analysis: Section A of this staff report included a detailed analysis of the availability of facilities and services.
 Services are present in the area, and final connection determinations would be made at the time of development review.
+However, the potential traffic impacts and implications on a currently substandard private roadway serving a rural neighborhood are a significant concern.
 Based on this information, the application does not comply with and conform to F.S.
 Section 163.3177(6)(a)8a.